 Note that Pi Core Team members will NEVER ask you for your account password or your wallet passphrase under any circumstances.
 Pi Network will also NEVER ask you, outside the official Mining App and Pi Wallet interface, for your account password—only the hashed version of which is stored on our servers, or your wallet passphrase that is never sent to our servers.
 So, Pi Network never has copies of your password or wallet passphrase.

-Be cautious using any third-party services to access your Pi accounts.
+For your account’s safety, be cautious using any third-party services to access your Pi accounts.
 Malicious actors may provide seemingly legitimate services such as hosting Pi Nodes and/or VPNs but may explicitly or secretly require Pioneers to share sensitive data including Pi account login credentials.
 These services may then be able to access your Pi account and perform actions such as appealing to change your name, changing the destination wallet address that receives your Pi in the Mainnet Migration, and changing your security circles members, which can potentially lead to a loss of your Pi or malicious deletion of your Pi account.
 Participating with these unverified parties to access your Pi account or run a Pi Node may lead to these services stealing all of your Pi.

 If you have experienced unexpected behavior in your Pi account, you should stop using such services, change your account password before going through KYC or migration to the Mainnet and file a report.